Interstellar Object Accessibility and Mission Design: Testing Neural-Rendezvous in the JPL SmallSat Dynamics Testbed

 \subsection{Choosing the Performance Variables}

-The variables of interest were the following: \begin{itemize} \item ISO miss distance (relative distance at time of encounter) \item Delta V and fuel used \item Computational load \end{itemize} The delta V and fuel used was calculated based on using a 150 kg spacecraft only thrusting in translation.
-The computational load is of interest to compare the relative level of processing power needed to run the guidance and control algorithm if different algorithms are being compared.
-The SSDT does this by timing the algorithms run time during each control cycle and summing the times throughout the flight.
+The performance variables of interest were the following: \begin{itemize} \item ISO miss distance (relative SC-ISO distance at time of closest approach) \item Delta V and fuel used \item Computational load \end{itemize} The delta V and fuel used were calculated based on a 150 kg spacecraft only thrusting in translation.
+Computational load is of interest due to the compute and power cost differences across different guidance and control algorithms.
+The SSDT gives a basic relative measurement of this by timing the algorithm run time per control cycle and then summing the run times throughout the flight.